 What are standard cut solar cells?

-A solar panel is made of individual solar cells that are wired together.
-Each cell generates a little bit of voltage (about half a volt) and electrical current, but when lots of cells are wired together - such as in the kind of solar panel you would install on your roof - the combined output of those small cells might add up to as much as 60 volts and 400 watts.
+A conventional solar panel is made up of dozens of individual silicon solar cells that are wired together.
+Each cell generates a little bit of voltage (about half a volt) and electrical current.
+When all of the cells of the panel are combined, the total output of the panel might add up to as much as 60 volts and over 400 watts.

 Solar cells come in different sizes.
 A common size is 6 inches square.
-At that size, a residential solar panel will have 60 cells, and a larger panel designed for the utility or commercial market will have 72 cells.
+At that size, a residential solar panel will commonly have 60 cells, and a larger panel designed for the utility or commercial market might have 72 cells.

 Not all panels have 60 cells.
 For example, SunPower cuts their cells differently, and uses 96 small cells in their residential solar panels.
 There is also a trend toward larger solar cells, which has the potential to reduce manufacturing costs.